faisalbhatti10/raspberry-pi-relay-api-with-gpio/README.md

    cd raspberry-pi-relay-api
    ```

-3. In server.js file update your gpio pin numbers according to your connection with raspberry pi with relay module:
+3. In server.js file update your gpio pin numbers according to your connection of Raspberry Pi with Relay module:

 ## Usage